-The emerald is a variety of the mineral species, beryl.
+The emerald crystal is a variety of the mineral species, beryl.
 Beryls are comprised of beryllium aluminum cyclosilicate.
 When this chemical makeup combines with the trace element chromium (and sometimes iron or vanadium), an emerald is formed.
 Emerald is perhaps the most famous member of the beryl family, alongside aquamarine.

 The history of emeralds is nearly as captivating as the precious gemstone itself.
 Encompassing immense importance, the emerald has become imbued with rich symbolism and coveted by numerous cultures across time.

 The very first documented emeralds hail from Ancient Egypt, dating from 330 B.C. and whose mines operated well into the 1700s.
 During this time, Egypt was the only known source of emeralds for Asia and Europe.
 However, when the Spanish invaded the Americas in the 1500s, it was discovered that various Indian tribes had long enjoyed, for at least 500 years, extraordinary emeralds from present-day Colombia.
-Utilized and worn in ceremonial objects, it was undisclosed up until this point that there existed this rich supply of excellent emeralds apart from those in Egypt, whose hue and color was much greener and brighter.
+Utilized and worn in ceremonial objects, it was undisclosed up until this point that there existed this rich supply of excellent emeralds apart from those in Egypt, whose hue and rich color was much greener and brighter.

 Due to the higher quality of these newly discovered Colombian emeralds, it’s no surprise that they were quickly plundered by the Spanish, who traded them in exchange for silver and gold and exported the extraordinary stones into the European market by the early 16th century.
 The vast quantity of sparkling Colombian gems then infiltrated awaiting consumerist groups in France and Spain.
 After, they made their way into Persia and India whose top admirers were amongst the highest ranking individuals and royals.
 In these lands, the gemstones were instantly incorporated into the royal treasures of Arabian sheiks and Indian Moguls, whose barren land was void of lush forests and therefore whose eye was instantly drawn towards the unfamiliar, lush green hues.

-Among other cultures, the emerald has been worn for centuries with the unshakable belief that it contains the ability to reveal truth, protect against evil spirits, and cure diseases - among many other legends.
+Among other cultures, the emerald crystal has been worn for centuries with the unshakable belief that it contains the ability to reveal truth, protect against evil spirits, and cure diseases - among many other legends.

 Emerald Quality Factors

-The emerald is most regarded, coveted, and graded by its verdant, green color.
-In fact, it is the emeralds color that most heavily determines its value (hand in hand with clarity).
-Described and published by Roman philosopher, Pliny, in the 1st century AD, as “...nothing greens greener,” it’s no doubt that the emerald is most prized for its lush color.
+The emerald stone is most regarded, coveted, and graded by its verdant, green color.
+In fact, it is the emeralds rich color that most heavily determines its value (hand in hand with clarity).
+Described and published by Roman philosopher, Pliny, in the 1st century AD, as "...nothing greens greener," it's no doubt that the emerald is most prized for its lush color.

 Even so, there exists a range of color for emeralds that extends from those of a bluish-green type to those with a dark green body color, with every hue in between.
 This is called the emerald's depth or range of color.

-A color of an emerald is then broken down by three characteristics: hue, tone, and saturation.
-The hue is the emerald’s basic body color - does it contains hints of brown or blueish green?
+A color of a fine emerald is then broken down by three characteristics: hue, tone, and saturation.
+The hue is the emerald's basic body color - does it contain hints of brown or blueish green?
 Next, the tone is the degree of how light or dark the stone is.
 Finally, saturation refers to the strength of the color of the emerald - is it very vivid and bright?
 Or does the emerald present itself as dull and weak?
-Combined, these three aspects contribute to the emeralds place on the color range and its overall value.
-Colombian emeralds, therefore, contain the best pure green hue, medium to medium-dark tone, and very good saturation to produce the ideal pure green or “grass green” color.
+Combined, these three aspects contribute to the emerald's place on the color range and its overall value.
+Colombian emeralds, therefore, contain the best pure green hue, medium to medium-dark tone, and very good saturation to produce the ideal pure green or "grass green" color.